-- A party may change its address for service by giving notice of that change in writing to the other parties.
+- A party may change its address for service by giving written notice to the other parties.

-19.5 Further assuranceEach party will from time to time do all things (including executing all documents) necessary or desirable to give full effect to this Agreement.
-Each party acknowledges that it has obtained legal advice, or had the opportunity to obtain legal advice, in connection with this Agreement.
+18.5 Further assuranceEach party must, from time to time, do all things (including executing all documents) necessary or desirable to give full effect to this Agreement.
+Each party acknowledges that it has had the opportunity to obtain legal advice in connection with this Agreement.

-- This Agreement may be executed in one or more counterparts, each of which when so executed shall be deemed to be an original and all of which taken together shall constitute one and the same agreement.
+- This Agreement may be executed in any number of counterparts, each of which when so executed will be deemed to be an original and all of which taken together will constitute one and the same agreement.

 - The transmission by a party: